haproxy/haproxy/doc/lua-api/index.rst

   :param integer nice: the nice value, it must be between -1024 and 1024.

-.. js:function:: core.set_map(filename, key, value)
+.. js:function:: core.set_map(name, key, value)

   **context**: init, task, action, sample-fetch, converter

-  Set the value *value* associated to the key *key* in the map referenced by *filename*.
+  Set the value *value* associated to the key *key* in the map referenced by *name*.

-  :param string filename: the Map reference
+  :param string name: the Map reference
   :param string key: the key to set or replace
   :param string value: the associated value